dennisguse/TheSchreibmaschine/README.md

 TheSchreibmaschine.

 Offers nothing else than writing.
-It is meant to be for paragraph writting, so just write your current paragraph and then press enter.
+It is meant to be for paragraph writing.
-Your current paragraph (the one with the cursor) is highlighted over the rest of your text.
+So just write your current paragraph and then press enter.

-The current paragraph will stay centered.
+Your current paragraph (the one with the cursor) is highlighted and the current paragraph will stay centered.

 TheSchreibmaschine does not save or upload anything.
 If you close the tab/browser your text is gone!